wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 	    # The query we will then use is stored within variable query.
 	    query = "'{0}'".format(search_terms)

-	    # Turn the query into an HTML encoded string.
+	    # Turn the query into an HTML encoded string, using urllib.
-	    # We use urllib for this - differences exist between Python 2 and 3.
-	    # The try/except blocks are used to determine which function call works.
-	    # Replace this try/except block with the relevant import and query assignment.
-	    try:
-	        from urllib import parse  # Python 3 import. query = parse.quote(query)
-	    except ImportError:  # If the import above fails, you are running Python 2.7.x. from urllib import quote
+	    # Use the line line relevant to your version of Python.
+	    query = urllib.quote(query)  # Py2.7.x
-	        query = quote(query)
+	    query = urllib.parse.quote(query)  # Py3

 	    # Construct the latter part of our request's URL.
 	    # Sets the format of the response to JSON and sets other properties.